How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 2. CocoaPods

 You can also add Firebase SDK with CocoaPods.
 It’s a dependency manager on the app’s level that works with Objective-C, Swift, and many other programming languages.
-It offers third party code distribution and enables automatic integration with Xcode projects.
+It offers third-party code distribution and enables automatic integration with Xcode projects.

 The distribution of Firebase’s CocoaPods requires Xcode (at least version 12.5) and CocoaPods (at least version 1.10.0).

 The installation alone is simple.
 You only need to add the right library to Podfile in a project.
-In this case, it will be FirebaseAnalytics library, version 8.8.0.
+In this case, it will be the FirebaseAnalytics library, version 8.8.0.

 Instructions